LeetLLM

 Conversation quality still needs the trace

-Once a support conversation has multiple turns, a fluent final reply can conceal a bad evidence path.
+Once a developer conversation has multiple turns, a fluent final reply can conceal a bad evidence path.
 A judge packet should include relevant conversation turns, selected evidence identifiers, hard-gate outcomes, and the safe candidates being compared.

 The next cell blocks a conversation before semantic judging if its trace isn't admissible.
 This is the same contract as the single-turn example, applied to a fuller packet.